If I posted weekly would anyone come to read or look at pictures?

 Next, collapse the pushrod cover of the front intake valve.
 Raise the cover up so you can see the lifter.
 (Hold the cover in place with a rubber band and a couple of bent paper clips.)

-bike's rear wheel off the ground.
+Next, Remove both spark plugs and raise the bike's rear wheel off the ground.
 Put the gearbox into 4th gear.
 We will be using the rear wheel to turn over the engine as it gives the best control.
 If you want to do this instead using the kick start lever, that will work too.
 Just not as much control.
 Either case though..... remove both spark plugs.

 Next, rotate the engine forward slowly.
 Watch the front intake lifter.
 It will rise and then come down.
-When it has just hit bottom,
+When it has just hit bottom, the piston will now be coming up on the compression stroke.

 Continue turning the engine very slowly (less that a half revolution) and watch the timing hole.
 You are looking for the slash mark to appear.